SudhamshM/project3-itis4166-ntwk-based-app-dev/README.md

 An extension of Project 2, with a major improvement in using Mongoose/MongoDB for the database.

-Deployed to Render now!
-Check it out here (https://project2moviemeetup.onrender.com)
+The new iteration is deployed to Render now!
+Check it out here (https://project3moviemeetup.onrender.com)

 Screenshots (zoomed out)